Nuclei-Software/npk-tflm/README.md

      ![create_project1](doc/images/create_project1.png)

-   - Select the example quickly by filtering keyword "tflm", and then set the configuration items and click Finish, configurations are as follows:
+   - Select the example quickly by filtering category "tflm application", and then set the configuration items and click Finish, configurations are as follows:

      ![create_project2](doc/images/create_project2.png)